duartej/openstack-tbdanalysis/README.md

   # To used the host compiled EUDAQ with the EUTelescope image, privileged mode, able to be used with the TLU
   $ docker-compose run --rm devcode
   ```
-  * EUTelescope development.
+  * **EUTelescope development**.
 In order to develop and test the EUTelescope code in the container, several steps are needed to dump the repo to the host and then be able to write code (in the host), compile (in the container) and use it (in the container).
   ```bash
   # Edit the docker-compose.override.yml file to include the binding of the host directory to the container
   $ sudo /bin/bash